- How to leverage live chat to improve customer service

 - How do visitors react to generic messages vs contextual approaches?

-- How has your live chat affected average order value?
+- How has your live chat affected the average order value?

 To summarise, you shouldn’t adopt a live chat feature simply because there are readily available ‘plugins’ out there.
-You should be sure that you have the resource available to successfully man a live chat solution and accordingly research which platform will best suit you whilst offering all of the necessary data and reporting required to audit its performance.
+Instead, it would be best to implement it if you have the resources available to manage a live chat solution successfully.
+If you think this is something your e-commerce business could benefit from, research which platform will best suit you whilst offering all the necessary data and reporting required to audit its performance.